persikus/mini_chat/README.md

 - A proper message struct: The struct to send messages uses fixed sized character arrays.
 There are no checks to prevent any errors caused by too long messages etc.
 Defining a better message format OR handling all possible errors would have taken too much time with very little gain though.
 - Exceptions: I did not properly catch all exceptions (as the previous point already made clear).
-In some cases (non reachable server) I simply print and error code and terminate.
+In some cases, e.g. a non reachable server, I simply print an error code and terminate.
 I simply did not want to invest too much time on proper error messages for this POC.
 - UI/Formatting: Command line chats look and feel awful.
 But I assumed that a beautiful UI or even formatting wasn't really the point of this exercise.
+Syncing out of order messages may have been an exercise on its own.
 - Multi platform tests.
 I tested on MacOS.
 Using posix threads should make it fine for Linux.
 I did not care about Windows here.
 - Modernization/Linting/Code-Formatting: A usual project would at least get clang-tidy, cpplint, ASAN, TSAN, UBSAN, and some clang-formatting.
-Maybe some results from flawfinder.
+Maybe some results from flawfinder and rats.
 But I assumed that this was as well not the point of the exercise.

+## Some diagramms

+Maybe these exemplary sequence diagramms explain what I had in mind.

 Two successful logins and some chatting.